 Importing for private use

-Many products available overseas—including those found via the Internet or whilst travelling—will look similar to APVMA registered products.
+Many products available overseas – including those found via the internet or while travelling – will look similar to APVMA-registered products.
 If a product does not have an APVMA or NRA approval number on the label, it is not registered in Australia and cannot legally be imported for private use.
-Unregistered products may be seized by Customs and destroyed or returned at the expense of the purchaser.
+Unregistered products may be seized by the Australian Border Force and destroyed or returned at the expense of the purchaser.

 If there is no APVMA or NRA approval number on the label, the product cannot legally be imported for private use.